A Story From: Pakistan

-When the prince reached home that day he looked so sad and was so quiet that his father wondered if any ill had befallen him, and asked what was the matter.
+When the prince reached home that day he looked so sad and was so quiet that his father wondered if any ill had befallen him, and asked his son what was the matter.

-The youth took from his breast the tress of hair which he had found in the river.
+The youth took the tress of hair which he had found in the river.
 Holding it up to the light, he replied, "See, my father, was there ever hair like this?
-Unless I can win and marry the maiden that owns that lockof hair, I must die!"
+Unless I can win and marry the maiden that owns that lock of hair, I must die!"

 So the king immediately sent heralds throughout all his dominions to search for the damsel with hair like spun gold.
 At last he learned that she was the daughter of the perfume merchant.